jeffreykegler/old_kollos/notes/misc/strand.md

 We now show an example of the most complex case, where one nucleotide is converted into another.
-We will converted the dotted rule
+We will convert the dotted rule
 ```
     [X-R ::= B .
 C D]
 ```